phpbillionaire/RiotPHP/README.md

-# RiotGamesPHP
+# Riot Games SDK
-This is API Wrapper that is based on PHP 8.3.3 for https://developer.riotgames.com/apis
+SDK that is based on PHP 8.3.3 for https://developer.riotgames.com/apis

 ##### Important!
 Steps to do before initializing: